LOCAL NEWS, DELIVERED DAILY. Subscribe to our daily news wrap and get the top stories sent straight to your inbox every evening.

 Feb 16, 2026 | 1:52 PM

-NANAIMO — A 17-year-old youth remains in police custody after a shooting at Woodgrove Centre.
+NANAIMO — A 17-year-old youth remains in custody following a shooting outside Woodgrove Centre.

-The suspect, who cannot be named as they are a minor, is alleged to have shot a 15-year-old outside the shopping centre’s entrance by the bus loop on Wednesday, Feb.
+The suspect, who cannot be named under the Youth Justice Act, is alleged to have shot a 15-year-old outside the shopping centre’s entrance by the bus loop on Wednesday, Feb.
 11 at around 3:30 p.m.

 Local Mounties were able to identify the suspect and with help of the Victoria Police Department and the Greater Victoria Emergency Response Team, took the suspect into custody without incident.

-He remains in custody, but police in Nanaimo note “the alleged firearm has not been located and efforts to find it are ongoing.”
+While the suspect remains in custody, Nanaimo RCMP stated “the alleged firearm has not been located and efforts to find it are ongoing.”

-The youth faces a number of charges including discharging a firearm, aggravated assault, assault with a weapon and two firearm possession charges.
+The alleged young offender faces a number of charges, including discharging a firearm, aggravated assault, assault with a weapon and two firearm possession charges.

 “This was a significant and concerning incident involving youth violence in our community,” Insp.
 Donovan Tait, operations officer of the Nanaimo RCMP, said in a statement.
 “The quick response by our officers and with collaboration by VicPD and GVERT, played a crucial role in safely taking the alleged suspect into custody.”